 No member is authorized to commit the guild to participation in an event/activity without first confirming the guild’s interest at a meeting and/or on the private Facebook page.
 No member is authorized to incur any financial obligation on behalf of the guild without prior authority of the guild.
 Members will not accept additional compensation or favor for their efforts in coordinating the guild’s participation in an event/activity beyond what other guild members receive for their participation in the event.
 No member will accept compensation or favor in return for recommending or selecting a venue or supplier for guild business.

-Other than the initial membership contribution, there will be no dues collected for guild membership.
+Other than the initial membership contribution of $45, there will be no dues collected for guild membership.
 Financial obligations/needs for the guild will be met through the initial membership contributions, voluntary “pass the hat” contributions at meetings/activities, income from merchandise sales and contributions from outside sources.
-If agreed upon in advance by the membership, a member “special assessment” may be used to complete a guild purchase or fulfill a guild financial obligation.

 SUPPORT OF LOCAL CRAFT BREWERIES